Does Medicare Cover Oral Surgery for Adults?

 - Medications – You have to have Part D or another type of drug-specific coverage to have the full or part of the cost of your medications covered.

-Original Medicare benefits won’t offer coverage for oral surgery or dental services that you need purely for routine dental health.
+Original Medicare benefits won’t offer coverage for oral surgery, oral surgery biopsy, or dental services that you need purely for routine dental health.
 However, if your oral surgery is for your gum or tooth health, some Medicare Advantage plans can offer coverage.
-If your oral surgery is medically necessary for your health, Medicare may help cover the costs.
+If your oral surgery is medically necessary for your health, Original Medicare may help cover the costs.

 Call a licensed sales agent at